 FuturDome is pleased to present the first solo exhibition in Milan by Andrea Bocca (1996, Crema).
-A path that takes place in the attics of the building, proposing a new series of sculptures, positioned in the rooms as geographical and orientation points.
+A path that takes place in the attics of the building and proposes a new series of sculptures, positioned in the rooms as geographical and orientation points.
 The artist has reasoned on areas and surfaces divided into architectural bands, walking along the entrance corridors as spaces of passage, between a before and an after.
 Canalizers of space and time.

-Bocca, incorporates with his work the isolation of the highest and brightest part of FuturDome, drawing inspiration from Hiroshige (1797-1828), the great master of Japanese landscape to implement a sculptural process of idealizing painting, through the use of shaded colors of reds, blues as well as gray tones, which emerge in adapting different printing methods and finding three-dimensionality in the main volumes of the rooms.
+Bocca incorporates with his work the isolation of the highest and brightest part of FuturDome and draws inspiration from Hiroshige (1797-1828), the great master of Japanese landscape.
+These elements combine and give way to a sculptural process of idealized painting, using shaded tones of reds, greens and blues, as well as gray tones, which emerge in the adaptation of different printing methods and find a third dimension in the main volumes of the spaces.

-The title of the exhibition UKIYO is inspired by the publication of Hiroshige’s Fifty Stations of Tokaydo (1832-1834), a moment in which the landscape suddenly becomes the undisputed protagonist of ukiyo-e woodcut, testifying to a takeover of external data.
+The title of the exhibition UKIYO is inspired by the publication of Hiroshige’s Fifty Stations of Tokaydo (1832-1834), which marked the moment in which landscape became the undisputed protagonist of the ukiyo-e woodcuts, testifying a new attention for the external world.
 The word ukiyo-e literally means images from a floating world and draws its origin from the Buddhist concept of the illusion of earthly existence.
 Perspective images were then defined as flowing or floating (ukiyo, 浮世), a term that described the phenomenon whereby the space of the composition or the depth of the image approaches the viewer and captures the viewer’s gaze.
-The powerful upheaval that this different view of the world caused in those confronted with the surrounding universe is difficult to imagine.
-Because the idealistic perception of nature was suddenly replaced by greater realism, where distance is only evoked by representations that do not respond to any logic.
+It is hard to imagine nowadays what this change in perspective meant for the Japanese in the 17th century, who were confronted for the first time by the world around them.
+An idealistic view of nature was suddenly replaced by a greater realism, where distance was not simply evoked by figurative representations.

-Inspired by this optical paradigm shift, Bocca applies, for UKIYO, not only a central perspective but also a bird’s eye perspective, abstracting a flat, decorative geometry that uses chromatic nuances to dematerialize the facets of surfaces, as if to bring every trace of the imprinted gestures to the centre of a theatrical scene.
-The final result is the installation of three unpublished series of sculptural interventions, also making use of the artistic collaboration of Mida Fiore (1996, Potenza).
+Inspired by this shift of optical paradigm, Bocca applies, for UKIYO, not only a central perspective but also a bird’s eye view, abstracting a flat, decorative geometry that uses chromatic nuances to dematerialize the facets of surfaces, as if to bring every trace of the imprinted gestures to the center of a theatrical scene.
+The final result is the installation of a series of unpublished sculptural interventions, which also make use of the artistic collaboration of Mida Fiore (1996, Potenza).

-So if the works placed at eye level, present in UKIYO, seem to be painted and not printed through UV technology, in the attics the shades are shaded and brought to fade with each other.
+Placed at eye level, the works seem to be painted, not printed through UV technology, but the light in the attic emphasizes the shades that fade each other out.

-Bocca creates an artistic language of forms with which the subjective perception of light and environmental conditions, but also the movement of the gaze in space, can be expressed in an almost unknown way.
-At the boundaries of time and place.
+Bocca creates an artistic language of forms in which the subjective perception of the light and the environment are expressed in a silent exchange that meet the movement of the gaze throughout the space at the boundaries of time and place.